OPS-E2E-PPE/VBA-Docs/api/Outlook.ReportItem.AttachmentAdd.md

 ---
-title: ReportItem.AttachmentAdd Event (Outlook) ms.prod: outlook
+title: ReportItem.AttachmentAdd event (Outlook)
 api_name:
 - Outlook.ReportItem.AttachmentAdd
 ms.assetid: e57a3f9b-f5a5-e345-aca7-1ab0a1c141e3
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ReportItem.AttachmentAdd Event (Outlook)
+# ReportItem.AttachmentAdd event (Outlook)

 Occurs when an attachment has been added to an instance of the parent object.